 Choosing Between Index Mutual Funds and Index ETFs

-If you have already decided you want an index fund, then you’ll need to decide between index-tracking ETFs and index-tracking mutual funds.
+If you have already decided that you want an index fund, then you’ll need to pick between index-tracking ETFs and index-tracking mutual funds.

 Unlike index mutual funds, ETFs trade on an exchange throughout the trading day.
 ETFs are highly liquid (meaning you can trade them easily) and their prices can go up and down over the course of a day.
 On the other hand, mutual funds only trade once per day after the market has closed.
 They also carry many of the same benefits, like fewer taxable distributions and lower expense ratios.

 On the other hand, investing in ETFs involves paying a commission fee to a broker every time you make a trade.
-Even if you’re using a discount broker, these fees may be $5 to $15 per trade, though they can add up quickly.
+Even if you’re using a discount broker, these fees may be between $5 and $15 per trade, though they can add up quickly.
 Still, many brokers offer a range of ETFs that are commission-free, such as Charles Schwab and TD Ameritrade.

 Like index mutual funds, ETFs are typically passively managed, as they are attempting to match some sort of index benchmark rather than outperform it.
 This isn’t always the case, though, as some ETFs are actively selected and managed.
 However, most popular funds operate this way.

 Tips for Investing Responsibly

 - Having trouble deciding the best way to approach your investments?
 A financial advisor can help you determine the best route for you.
 Luckily, finding the right financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three advisors in your area in five minutes.
 Get started now.

 - If your investments pay off, you may owe taxes on the returns you earn.
 In the eyes of the IRS, this tax is called the capital gains tax.
 Figure out how much you’ll pay when you sell your investments with SmartAsset’s capital gains tax calculator.